Accommodation Recognition Payment Scheme: Your questions answered

 The payment will be made to the person making the online application.

-The online application form will require the person applying, where they are a tenant in the accommodation, to declare they have obtained the consent of the other tenants and the landlord of the property.
+The online application form will require the person applying to declare they have obtained the consent of all owners of the property.

 Whether there are any supports being offered to assist a person who wants to provide accommodation to a Ukrainian national to get their accommodation up to the required standard